 How to wash a down jacket

 To help maintain maximum loft and increase the lifespan of your down jacket is it important to wash periodically (no more than twice a year).
 The unique properties of down means special care needs to be taken when washing.
-These instructions are for washing in a machine.
+These washing instructions are for machine wash.

 1. Do up Zips